 Originally a musician and publishing industry executive struggling with addiction, Seth Dolinsky joined the team at Beauterre Recovery Institute in January 2017 after spending time in a Marketing & Business Development capacity for the parent company, Meridian Behavioral Health.
 A tenured leader, Seth’s prior experience was with St. Paul Sober Living as Program Director, helping to lead one of the most forward thinking and comprehensive Sober Living programs in the industry.
 Seth’s direct leadership and oversight helped St. Paul Sober Living build their innovative clinical case management model for the 11 homes in operation throughout Minnesota and Colorado.

 Seth found himself immersed in the vibrant St. Paul recovery community after spending the majority of his life on the East Coast, most recently Boston, Massachusetts.
 He has a passion and dedication for all things recovery that is second to none, fueled largely in part by his own personal experience.
 Seth earned a Bachelor’s Degree from Lewis and Clark College in Portland, Oregon with specific focus in Religious Studies and Sociology.
-He loves his wife, outdoor recreation, cooking and of course, his dog Dante and cat Penneh.
+He loves his family – wife and son, outdoor recreation, cooking and of course, all New England Sports teams.

 A message from our Treatment Director…